S2-group/msr-2021-green-practices-replication-package/phase1-dataset_building/README.md

 ## Pre-configuration

+Considering the Python is already installed and configured:

-1) Install all the python dependencies.
+1) Install the Python dependencies.

 ```bash
 $ pip install -r requirements.txt